giellalt/giellalt.github.io/infra/Unicode.md

 # Unicode pain points

 **TLDR:** Make sure that the surface side of fst's do not contain any multichars, only sequences of individual code points, also in the case of combining diacritics.
+Exception: spellers.
 Details below.

 # Combining diacritics background